github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project.md

 1. To choose how your changes are displayed, in the top-right corner of the changed file, use {% octicon "gear" aria-label="The Gear icon" %} to select **Unified** or **Split**.
   ![Gear icon with unified and split diffs](/assets/images/help/desktop/gear-diff-select.png)
-2. The lines that will be included in the commit are highlighted in blue.
-To exclude the change, click one or more changed lines so the blue disappears.
+2. To exclude changed lines from your commit, click one or more changed lines so the blue disappears.
+The lines that are still highlighted in blue will be included in the commit.
   ![Unselected lines in a file](/assets/images/help/desktop/partial-commit.png)

 ### 3. Discarding changes